mudphone/Hywaii/README.md

 # Hywai‘i

-This is my attempt at implementing μKanren in Hy.
+This is my attempt at implementing μKanren in [Hy].

-All credit for [μKanren to Jason Hemann and Daniel P. Friedman, and for explaining it in their paper][muKanren paper].
+All credit for [μKanren to Jason Hemann and Daniel P. Friedman (clearly explained it in their paper)][muKanren paper].

 Much appreciation to Bodil Stokke for explaining things clearly in her talk:
-[μKanren: Running the Little Things Backwards EuroClojure, Barcelona, Spain, 25 June 2015][talk at EuroClojure].
+[μKanren: Running the Little Things Backwards, EuroClojure, Barcelona, Spain, 25 June 2015][talk at EuroClojure].

 ## μKanren Relational Programming Basics, with Hy
 In ["How to Become a Hacker,"][hacker-howto] Eric Raymond explains that "Lisp is worth learning" to "make you a better programmer... even if you never actually use Lisp itself a lot."
 With [Hy], a fun Lisp powered by—and bi-directionally interoperable with—Python, we'll explore the μKanren relational logic system without leaving Python's comfy surroundings.